Facivermis

-Anatomy
+Description

 Facivermis was a worm-like creature up to 90 mm long.
 Its body was divided into three sections.
 The anterior section had five equally sized pairs of appendages with two setal rows along the margins.
 The middle section was elongate and five times longer than the anterior or posterior.
 The posterior section was pear-shaped and had three rows of hooks surrounding the anus.